antonbabenko/pre-commit-terraform/README.md

 Check the [source file](https://github.com/antonbabenko/pre-commit-terraform/blob/master/.pre-commit-hooks.yaml) to know arguments used for each hook.

 ## Hooks usage notes and examples

+### Known limitations

+Terraform operates on a per-dir basis, while `pre-commit` framework only supports files and files that exist.
+This means if you only remove the TF-related file without any other changes in the same dir, checks will be skipped.
+Example and details [here](https://github.com/pre-commit/pre-commit/issues/3048).

 ### All hooks: Usage of environment variables in `--args`